clojure/core.typed/README.md

 ; Prints: "Env:" {:env {a (Value 1)},  ....}
 ```

-`typed.core/cf` can be used at the REPL to return the tye of a form.
+`typed.core/cf` can be used at the REPL to return the type of a form.

 ```clojure
 (cf 1)